Why Ilhabela is the perfect place to do a work exchange in Brazil

 I worked at Pouso Sambaquis for two weeks as a volunteer and was very impressed at the hospitality offered by this guesthouse.
 The staff go out of their way to make guests feel comfortable, and the managers have extensive knowledge of the island and are happy to help you make the most out of your trip.

-With countless opportunities in Ilhabela and throughout Brazil, Worldpackers enables you to truly live like a local and experience the history, environment, treasures, and mysteries of a location.
+With countless opportunities in Ilhabela and throughout Brazil, Worldpackers enables you to truly live like a local.

 Brazil is a dream destination, and Ilhabela is undoubtedly one of its more unique gems.
 Go and experience this very special island paradise with Worldpackers today — I truly can't recommend it more highly!